 A total joint replacement or joint fusion can stabilize and realign affected joints.

 Fish oil supplements and herbal medications may help reduce pain and inflammation.
-Talk to your doctor before trying something new since supplements aren’t regulated and may interfere with some approved medications.
+Talk with your doctor before trying something new, since supplements aren’t regulated and may interfere with some approved medications.